-- Hazard and Risk Management Systems (Hazard Analysis and Critical Control Points (HACCP) or HACCP based systems); - · Food Safety Management Systems; - Good Industry Practices, Good Manufacturing Practices, Good Agricultural Practices.
+- Hazard and Risk Management Systems (Hazard Analysis and Critical Control Points (HACCP) or HACCP based systems); - Food Safety Management Systems; - Good Industry Practices, Good Manufacturing Practices, Good Agricultural Practices.

-This document applies to Standard Owners applying for the scope of acknowledgement AI - Farming of Animals for Meat/ Milk / Eggs / Honey.
+This document applies to Standard Owners applying for the scope of acknowledgement All - Farming of Fish and Seafood.
 This scope includes the following product, services and activities:

-- Raising of animals (other than fish and seafood) used for meat production, egg production, milk production or honey production. - Growing, keeping, trapping and hunting (slaughtering at point of hunting). - Associated temporary farm packing without modification or processing of the product.
+- · Raising of fish and seafood used for meat production. - Growing, trapping and fishing slaughtering at point of capture. - Associated temporary farm packing without modification or processing of the product.

 The requirements - named key elements - were identified by a multi-stakeholder group including industry experts to ensure relevance to this scope while ensuring harmonisation of food safety standards across industry.
-Although the structure of each scope of Part III of the GFSI Technical Equivalence

-Requirements is aligned, some of the key elements may be specific to the industry included in this scope.
+Although the structure of each scope of Part III of the GFSI Technical Equivalence Requirements is aligned, some of the key elements may be specific to the industry included in this scope.